hishaam-kp/Loan-Interest-Rates/README.md

 Statistical modeling and visualization

 <h1>🚀 How to Run</h1>
-Download the dataset from the link provided above
+Download the dataset from the link provided: https://www.kaggle.com/datasets/marcobeyer/bondora-p2p-loans?select=LoanData.csv

 Clone this repository to your local machine